-Here’s the easiest color on the eyes on a computer screen:
+Here’s everything about the easiest color on the eyes on a computer screen:

 Easy on the eyes are colors in the middle of the visible color spectrum.